mvrcx/SWP_Blitzer/README.md

 # Supervised and unsupervised machine learning - Summer Term 2021
-This repository contains all *public* material needed to reproduce our task in the course [Supervised and unsupervised machine learning in the science of behaviour][1] of the research group [Berlin BioRobotics Lab][2] at Freie Universität Berlin.
+This repository contains all *public* material needed to reproduce our task in the course [Supervised and unsupervised machine learning in the science of behaviour][1] of the research group [Dahlem Center for Machine Learning and Robotics][2] at Freie Universität Berlin.

-THIS IS A TUTORIAL FOR UNIX/macOS

 ## First things first
 1. The repository (code section) contains everything related to the programming assignments we will do throughout the course.